-In this tutorial we will show you how to install and configuration of Git on your Ubuntu 16.04 server.
-For those of you who didn’t know, Git is a free and open source distributed version control system .
-Git 2.9.3 comes with the large number of updates verses previous release 2.8.
+In this tutorial, we will show you how to install and configuration of Git on your Ubuntu 16.04 server.
+For those of you who didn’t know, Git is a free and open-source distributed version control system.
+Git 2.9.3 comes with a large number of updates versus previous release 2.8.
 It is designed to handle a small to very large projects with speed and efficiency.

 Install Git on Ubuntu 16.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 Ubuntu 16.04 comes with Git 2.7.x, which is a little old now.
 As versions 2.9 are not part of the Ubuntu repositories, you need to add the git-core personal package archive.
 Run the following commands in Terminal to install Git 2.9.3 on Ubuntu, via PPA:

 To check the current version installed of Git use following command:

 [root@idroot~]# git --version